Salma Hayek rallies for Mexico earthquake relief

 "I implore to your hearts, to goodness of your hearts, to your compassion, to help," she said.
 "Anything you can give will make a big difference."

-As of Thursday morning, the death toll from Tuesday's 7.1 earthquake has left at least 250, according to Mexico City's mayor, who spoke with CNN affiliate Foro TV.
+As of Thursday morning, the death toll from Tuesday's 7.1 earthquake was at least 250, according to Mexico City's mayor, who spoke with CNN affiliate Foro TV.

 "Harry Potter" author J.K.
-Rowling and singer Sia are among the other famous names who have encouraged people to donate to Mexico earthquake relief.
+Rowling and singer Sia are among the other famous names who have encouraged people to donate to earthquake relief.

 "Heartbreaking footage from Mexico.
 I was there just last month.
-You can donate to Oxfam's appeal, as I have, here," she wrote, before sharing a link.
+You can donate to Oxfam's appeal, as I have, here," Rowling wrote, before sharing a link.